johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 +++
 date = 2024-10-09T09:38:19Z
 lastmod = 2024-10-21T19:33:00Z
-title = "The New Covenant's Path to the Nameless Divine" subtitle = "Trinitarian Alignment" aliases = ["love", "grace", "forgiveness", "ai"]
+title = "The New Covenant"
+subtitle = "Trinitarian Alignment" aliases = ["love", "grace", "forgiveness", "ai"]
 +++

+What is the new covenant about?
+What are the gospels about? **Hope**

+Hope is important.
+Hope for a better world, hope for more love in the world.

 Deception and mistrust have eroded human connection.
 Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us scale networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than [our societies current baseline](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) (aka [telepathy](/telepathy/), probably more).